rachelslaybaugh/MeetingNotes/ucop-catalyst-2015.md

 * Everyone must disclose current and concurrent UCOP funding.
 * A budget itemization and justification required only with full proposal.
 * Funds may not be used to cover patient care costs, clinical trials, patent execution costs, fundraising costs, subawards to non-UC-affiliated entities (except for community engagement), or indirect costs.

+Useful notes from the FAQ:
+* Public/community engagement:
+  - The most effective and meaningful activities will be those that are well-integrated into, and strengthen the quality of, the research effort while also advancing the educaton and service missions of the University.
+  - They list some examples, what follows are a few relevant ones
+     - Engaging communities in after-school resarch-enhanced enrichment opportunities
+     - Education and outreach opportunities connecting the CA public to something with research relevance (they say museums, etc., but we could have something else).
+     - Activities aimed at engaging new, hard-to-reach, or underserved populations in research-informed community benefit.